 From Abu Dhabi Airport

-There is public transportation from the airport in Abu Dhabi.
-Buses take about 40 minutes and costs around $1 (24 hours a day).
+- There is public transportation from the airport in Abu Dhabi.
+Buses take about 40 minutes and cost around 1€.

 From Dubai to Abu Dhabi

-Sightseeing bus tours from Dubai to Abu Dhabi
+Tours From Dubai to Abu Dhabi

 If you have only one day in Abu Dhabi, my tip is not to waste time and start with the highlight first.